QUICK RESPONSE: HTML5

-The message was clear: “Today more consumers are using the web in HTML5 compatible environments than Flash-compatible environments.
-In order to reach as large an audience as possible, we encourage everyone to transition to HTML5 authoring.”
+The message was clear: «Today more consumers are using the web in HTML5 compatible environments than Flash-compatible environments.
+To reach as large an audience as possible, we encourage everyone to transition to HTML5 authoring.»

 Developers who currently create Flash SWF files Now have several ways to switch to HTML5 including Adobe Animate and Google Web Designer.

-So now we are in a world without Flash, Google has created the best specialized tool to create banner in html5, and many times standard for its own advertising platforms.
+So now we are in a world without Flash, Google has created the best-specialized tool to create a banner in html5, and many times standard for its advertising platforms.

 …That’s why Google Web Designer